Religious & Cultural

 Traditionally, the Karta (chief mourner) is the eldest son.
 However, modern Hindu practice is increasingly inclusive.

-• Real-World Example 1: In Mumbai, a family with three daughters and no sons chose the eldest daughter to perform the Mukhagni (lighting the fire).
+• Illustrative Example: A family with only daughters and no sons might choose the eldest daughter to perform the Mukhagni (lighting the fire).
 This reflects a growing understanding among modern scholars that there is no scriptural prohibition against women performing these rites.

 The main thing: Modern families find that involving daughters and other female relatives in the Antim Sanskar process provides a deeper sense of closure and honors the deceased's personal relationships more fully.